iterate-ch/docs/mountainduck/connect/online.md

 ### Auto Unmount on Connection Error

-To disable the unmount upon failure use a [hidden configuration option](../preferences.md#hidden-configuration-options).
+To disable the unmount upon failure use a [hidden configuration option](../preferences.md#hidden-configuration-options) `unmount.auto=false`.

-    unmount.auto=false